karnnan1947/student-result-management/README.md

 also connect mysql databases,
 # import mysql connecter
 # create database mydb also create tables
-  table relation are included in document, change database password, download jtable jar file and attach to the project library,
+#  table relation are included in document
+change database password,
+download jtable jar file and attach to the project library,